JoeRaetano/IVA/README.md

     - add / remove users from roles

 :one::two: Next Steps
-  - see the Issues section for more information
+  - see the github Issues section of IVA for more information
+  - get with students to ensure they understand how to fire up the dev environment